-9.0 The risk in the goods and services shall pass from the developer to the client upon delivery of such goods to the client.
+9.0 The risk in the Services shall pass from the Developer to the Client upon Completion.

-10.0 If a Client defaults in meeting the payment terms as above, any subsequent invoice issued becomes due and payable with immediate effect from the time of the default.
+10.0 If a Client default in meeting the payment terms as above, any subsequent invoice issued becomes due and payable with immediate effect from the time of the default.

 Demonstration and Training

 11.0 Immediately upon publication of bespoke software, the Developer will provide no more than 2 hours explanation, demonstration and training in the operation of all aspects of the software for such staff as the Client shall direct and in a format agreed by the Client. (excluding Orchestra licensed Services )

 11.1 The Developer can provide such further training as the Client may request within 12 months of the date of completion of the Project at the hourly rate. (excluding Orchestra licensed Services)

 Exclusions from the Agreement